Skip to main content

 For Reed Memorial Library, the Public Library Fund makes 49% of all RML operations possible (another 40% is from local taxes passed by voters like you).
 Many Ohio libraries lack local funds and rely solely on state funds.

-How will the House’s version of the budget impact Ohio?
+How will the House and Senate's version of the budget impact Ohio?

 • The Ohio House of Representatives’ biennium budget proposal eliminates the Public Library Fund, a mechanism that has funded 251 public library systems for four decades.